threefoldfoundation/www_threefold_farming/content/page/how_it_works/comparison/section2/section2.md

 title:
 ---

-The TF Grid expands as more capacity is added by farmers.
+The ThreeFold Grid expands as Farmers add more capacity.